ianmaclarty/amulet/doc/quickstart.md

 ![](graphs/scene1.png)

-The translate node moves its descendents to the right 150 and up 100 (by convention the y axis increases in upward direction).
-The scale node doubles its descendent's size and the rotate node rotates its descendents by 90 degrees (`math.rad` converts degrees to radians).
+The translate node moves its descendants to the right 150 and up 100 (by convention the y axis increases in upward direction).
+The scale node doubles its descendant's size and the rotate node rotates its descendants by 90 degrees (`math.rad` converts degrees to radians).
 Finally the text node renders some text to the screen.